foliea/tic_tac_toe/README.md

 Then :

-Computer will play first after a draw.
+It will switch players after a draw.

 Player will play first after a loss.